Orikk/LegalCitationStyleAustria_NZR/README.md

 Zotero -> Settings -> Zitation -> "+" -> Choose the nzr.cls file downloaded
 ```

+** Irnore the warning, it is caused by the parameter words-affix-variables-on="true" on line 159 **

 Now choose the correct style in Word

 ```
 Select Zotero in the menu bar -> Document Preferences -> Choose "NZR - Neue Zitierregeln (German - Austrian Legal)
 ```

-No feel free to cite away...
+Now feel free to cite away...

 ## Special Literature